vijaiaeroastro/irccloud/README.md

   * Requests library

 ### For use in your own VPS
-This script also works with python 3
-Be sure to have `python3-dev` installed in your machine.
+Be sure to have `python-dev` installed in your machine.
 Clone the repository with `git clone https://github.com/vijaiaeroastro/irccloud.git`
 Enter into the cloned repository with `cd irccloud`
-Install the requirements with `python3 -m pip install -r requirements.txt`
+Install the requirements with `python -m pip install -r requirements.txt`
-If the above command fails, install `python3-pip`
+If the above command fails, install `python-pip`
 Use the bash script `irccloud_cronjob` provided for ease of use

 License